Events

 element.addEventListener('readmore:beforeToggle', function(event) {

-// Example: change the element's background color before toggling
+// Example: Change the element's background color before toggling

 event.target.style.backgroundColor = '#f0f0f0';